gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 1. Set the clear color before rendering.
 2. Set the viewport size.
 3. Set the render target we are rendering to.
+4. Clear the contents of the render target with the clear color set in step 1.
-4. Set `MTLRenderPipelineState` for object A
+5. Set `MTLRenderPipelineState` for object A
-5. Render object A.
+6. Render object A.
-6. Set `MTLRenderPipelineState` for object B
+7. Set `MTLRenderPipelineState` for object B
-7. Render object B.
+8. Render object B.
 9. Finally submit all of the above commands to the GPU

 All of these rendering commands represent a **render pass** that happens on each frame while our game is running.
 This render pass is represented by a `MTLRenderCommandEncoder`.
 We use this `MTLRenderCommandEncoder` to encode our **rendering** commands from steps 1 to 7 into a `MTLCommandBuffer` which is submitted to the GPU for execution.
-The GPU will execute each command in correct order, writing the final frame values to the final texture to be presented to the user.
+For a given frame, the GPU will execute each command in correct order, produce the final pixel values for this specific frame, and write them to the final texture to be presented to the user.

 It is important to note that the commands to be encoded in a `MTLCommandBuffer` and submitted to the GPU are not only limited to rendering.
 We can submit commands to the GPU for general-purpose non-rendering work such as fast number crunching (modern techniques for ML, physics, simulations, etc are all done on the GPU nowadays).
 However, let's focus only on the rendering commands for now.

 #### Enabling Vertex Amplification for a Render Pass

-When creating a `MTLRenderCommandEncoder` to submit commands for drawing we need to enable Vertex Amplification for this render pass.
-This compromises of two steps:
+When creating a render pass and submitting render commands for a frame via a `MTLRenderCommandEncoder`, we need to enable Vertex Amplification.
+This consists of three steps:

 1. Specifying the number of amplifications to create.
 2. Specifying view mappings that hold per-output offsets to a specific render target and viewport.
-3. Specifying the viewport sizes for each render target
+3. Specifying the viewport sizes for each render target.

 Remember, we are dealing with two render targets on Apple Vision.
 So the number of amplifications is, of course, 2.
 The view mappings into each render target depend on our textures' layout we specified when creating the `LayerRenderer` configuration used in Compositor Services above.
 The render target viewport sizes are also given to us by the `LayerRenderer`.
-We should never hardcode these values ourselves.
-Instead, we can query the current frame `Drawable` given to us by Compositor Services and obtain them from it.
-Here is how this looks in code:
+We should **never** hardcode these values ourselves.
+Instead, we can query the current frame's [`LayerRenderer.Frame`](https://developer.apple.com/documentation/compositorservices/layerrenderer/frame) from the `LayerRenderer` object visionOS created for us during the app initialization.
+Among other things, this `LayerRenderer.Frame` holds a [`LayerRenderer.Drawable`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable) that provides the textures and information we need to draw a frame of content.
+We will explore these objects in more detail later on, but the important piece of information is that the `LayerRenderer.Drawable` we just queried will give us the correct viewport sizes and view mappings for each render target we will draw to.

 ```
 // Get the current frame from Compositor Services